TranslucentComputing/webinar-slack-bot/docs/start.md

 ## Update Slack credentials

 To access Slack server with the Slack Bot we have to provide the Slack credentials.
 The credentials are locate in the `.env` file.
-We also provide `.env_bak` file as an example.
+We also provide template `.env_bak` file as an example.

 Create the `.env` file and update: